m-kupiec/compendium-typescript/README.md

 >   TypeScript will also warn about unreachable code and labels, which you can disable with `allowUnreachableCode` and `allowUnusedLabels` respectively.
 >
 > [TypeScript](https://www.typescriptlang.org/docs/handbook/migrating-from-javascript.html)

+### Options

+"There are over 100 options . . .
+If you are starting a TSConfig from scratch, you may want to consider using `tsc --init` to bootstrap or use a TSConfig base." ([TypeScript](https://www.typescriptlang.org/tsconfig/))

 ### TSConfig Bases